Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 My top 2 tips :

 2. Some form of strength training.
 That doesn’t mean you have to lift weights – you can lift yourself.
 I base my entire training, for myself and my clients, around calisthenics and bodyweight exercises.
-Squats, push ups, pull ups and their variations.
-There are levels that are suitable to all ages and types.
+Squats, push-ups, pull-ups and their variations.
+There are levels that are suitable for all ages and types.

 I actually recommend a vibration machine and yoga!

-NASA has done research to show that the vibration machine can prevent osteopenia or osteoporosis that is prevalent when astronauts go into space in zero gravity.
+NASA has done research to show that the vibration machine can help prevent the bone loss that is prevalent when astronauts go into space in zero gravity.
 The benefits also hold true for seniors battling bone loss.
-Yoga is great exercise for seniors as it helps to increase blood and circulation to the joints for greater mobility and prevention of arthritis.
+Yoga is a great exercise for seniors as it helps to increase blood and circulation to the joints for greater mobility and prevention of arthritis.
 Of course, you can overdo yoga, so my advice is to choose gentle forms of yoga and to never follow-through with an exercise that is causing pain.
 Always ask the instructor if there is an alternate pose that you can do if a certain pose is causing problems.

 Dr. Karen Wyatt, Physician, Author, Spiritual Teacher – KarenWyattMD

 1. I recommend yoga for seniors because according to the Department of Aging, there are four components to maintaining good physical health as we reach our senior years: strength, flexibility, balance and aerobic capacity.
 A proper yoga practice can actually develop all four of these capacities, improve your overall health and reduce some of the effects of aging.
 In addition researchers from Boston University, New York Medical College and Columbia College of Physicians and Surgeons have shown in a joint study that yoga may be effective in treating patients with stress-related psychological and medical conditions such as depression, anxiety, high blood pressure, and cardiac disease.
 Yoga can also lead to inner balance and harmony because it brings together body, mind and spirit in one activity.